tthorntone/AdNauseam-Wiki/Install-AdNauseam-on-Chrome-Without-Google's-Permission.md

 1. Click the ``Load unpacked extension`` button (see image) and navigate to the file you downloaded in step 1 (in most cases it will be in the downloads folder).
 ![image](https://cloud.githubusercontent.com/assets/27123/21674694/83a8a8ba-d337-11e6-8837-7a56f507e8d7.png)

-*Note that every time you restart Chrome you will be prompted about your use of ``Disable Developer Mode Extension``.
+* Note that every time you restart Chrome you will be prompted about your use of ``Disable Developer Mode Extension``.
 Feel free to ignore it and hit ``Cancel``.
 ![image](https://cloud.githubusercontent.com/assets/27123/21674871/5041d6c6-d338-11e6-9112-9dcebb5553e6.png)

-**This is slightly annoying, we know.
-But hopefully we'll be back on the Google Web Store soon and this will no longer be required.
+** This is slightly annoying, we know, but there is currently no alternative we are aware of.

 ### Retrieving your backup